SJern/quest_for_ml/notebooks/pca.md

 </div>

-$X$ above just looks like a normal dataset.
+$$X$$ above just looks like a normal dataset.
 Nothing special.
 What about its covariance matrix?

 ```python